Joseph Garang

-Education and career
+Education and early career

 Garang attended St. Antony's Bussere (1944–1948) and Rumbek Secondary School (1949–1953).
 In 1957, he became the first South Sudanese male to obtain a law degree upon graduating from the Faculty of Law at the University of Khartoum in Sudan.
 Shortly after graduation, he declined an offer to become a chief justice.
-Instead, Garang wanted to practice as an attorney and focus on his political career.
+Instead, Garang chose to practice as an attorney and dedicate himself to his political career.